DNa inscription

-The DNa inscription (acronym for Darius Naqsh-e Rostam inscription "a") is a famous Achaemenid-era inscription located in Naqsh-e Rostam, Iran.
+The DNa inscription (abbreviation for Darius Naqsh-e Rostam inscription "a") is a famous Achaemenid royal inscription located in Naqsh-e Rostam, Iran.
 It dates to c.
 490 BCE, the time of Darius the Great, and appears in the top-left corner of the façade of his tomb.

 Content

 The inscription mentions the conquests of Darius the Great and his various achievements during his life.
 Its exact date is not known, but it can be assumed to be from the last decade of his reign.

 Like several other inscriptions by Darius, the territories controlled by the Achaemenid Empire are clearly listed.

-The nationalities mentioned in the DNa inscription are otherwise vividly illustrated through the large sculptural relief on the upper registers of all the tombs, including that of Darius I, at Naqsh-e Rustam.
+The nationalities mentioned in the DNa inscription are otherwise vividly illustrated through the large sculptural relief on the upper registers of all the tombs, including that of Darius I, at Naqsh-e Rostam.
 One of the best preserved is that of Xerxes I.

 Script

 The inscription is written in the Old Persian cuneiform, a nearly alphabetical, simple form of the ancient cuneiform scripts (36 phonetic characters and 8 logograms), which was specially designed and used by the early Achaemenid rulers from the 6th century BCE.